rvratner/carw/wp-content/plugins/google-language-translator/readme.txt

 A: Yes!
 Add the "notranslate" class to the HTML element containing your text.
 For example, the following text will be excluded from translation: <span class="notranslate">Hello World!</span>

 == Changelog ==

+5.0.33
+- Removed a deprecated jQuery function, and replaced with updated code in the footer_script() function.

+5.0.32
+- Fixed the issue with menu translation not working on some mobile devices.
+- Moved element.js script to the footer.

 5.0.31
 - Fixed an issue with menu shortcode not displaying the correct flag choice (i.e. for English/Spanish/Portuguese flags).